kosli-dev/cli/docs.kosli.com/content/how_to/record.md

 ---
 # Record your environments in Kosli

 Recording the status of runtime environments it's one of the fundamental features of Kosli.
-Our CLI detects artifacts running in givent environment and reports the information to Kosli.
+Our CLI detects artifacts running in given environment and reports the information to Kosli.

 If the list of running artifacts is different than what was reported previously a new snapshot is created.
 Snapshots are immutable and can't be tampered with.

 There is range of `kosli environment report [...]` commands, allowing you to report a variety of environments.
-To record a current status of your environment you simnply run on of them.
+To record a current status of your environment you simply run on of them.
 You can do it manually but typically recording commands would run automatically, e.g. via a cron job or scheduled CI job.

 ## Record docker environment